-In addition to the 2019 update to the ADU ordinace that simplified the ADU permitting process, revised development standards and waived parking requirements (discussed in Section F.2), to further support ADU development, the City will consider participating in the regional effort to evaluate and adopt pre-approved accessory dwelling unit (ADU) plans to streamline the approval process and lower development costs for applicants and develop a pre-fabricated ADU that can be used in the City.
-As part of the regional program, the City will evaluate the accessory dwelling unit (ADU) provisions developed by the Ventura County Association of Governments (VOG) to determine how they can be utilized in the permitting of affordable housing in the City.
+In addition to the 2019 update to the ADU ordinance that simplified the ADU permitting process, revised development standards and waived parking requirements (discussed in Section F.2), to further support ADU development and support affirmatively furthering fair housing through housing mobility and increasing housing choice in higher resource areas, the City will consider participating in the regional effort to evaluate and adopt pre-approved accessory dwelling unit (ADU) plans to streamline the approval process and lower development costs for applicants and develop a pre-fabricated ADU that can be used in the City.
+As part of the regional program, the City Building Official will evaluate the accessory dwelling unit (ADU) provisions developed by the Ventura County Association of Governments (VCOG) to determine how and if they can be utilized in the permitting of affordable housing in the City.
+Provided the VCOG plans are available to the City, the Building Official will review the VCOG pre-approved ADU plans and options for a streamlined building permit review process by the Quarter 2 of Fiscal Year 2024-2025.

-If the City determines this will be a beneficial program for the City, information regarding the REAP ADU program will be posted on the City's Planning Department website and utilized where appropriate for the City.
+If the City determines this will be a beneficial program for the City, information regarding the REAP ADU program will be posted on the City's Planning Department website and utilized where appropriate.

-Program Objective (quantified/qualified) Implements Policy In progress 2021-2022 2023-2024 2025-2026 2027-2029 Annually or Ongoing Program 37: ADU Monitoring Program Responsibility: Community Development Department Funding: Federal, State, Local, or Grant funding Time Frame: Assess ADU approval progress at the time of Support approval and development of ADUs.
-2.7 n n n Annual Report submittal and Implement No Net Loss in Program 3 if ADU numbers are not tracking with projections in Chapter F of the Housing Element.
+Program 35: ADU Monitoring Program Responsibility: Community Development Department Support approval and Funding: Federal, State, Local, or Grant funding Time Frame: Assess ADU approval progress at the time of development of ADUs.
+2.7 • • • Annual Report submittal and Implement No Net Loss in Program 3 if ADU numbers are not tracking with projections in Chapter F of the Housing Element.